-- Anti-seizure medications – these include gabapentine (neurontin, grablise), pregabalin (lyrica), and carbamazepine (carbatrol, tegretol).
+- Anti-seizure medications – these include gabapentin (Neurontin, grab life), pregabalin (Lyrica), and carbamazepine (Carbatrol, Tegretol).
 These drugs treat epilepsy and also used for nerve pain relief.
-Side effects include drowsiness, dizziness and swelling.
+Side effects include drowsiness, dizziness, and swelling.

-- Antidepressants – tricyclic antidepressant medications like amitriptyline, desipramine (norpramine) and imipramine (Torfanil) may case relief for mild to moderate symptoms by interfering with the chemical processes in your brain that cause you to feel pain but they may also have many side-effects like dry mouth. sweating, weight gain, constipation and dizziness. for some antidepressants like serotonin and nor-epinephrine reuptake inhibitors (SNRIs) like duloxetine can relieve pain with a few side effects like nausea, sleepiness, dizziness, reduced appetite and constipation.
+- Antidepressants – tricyclic antidepressant medications like amitriptyline, desipramine (Norpramin) and imipramine (Tofranil) may case relief for mild to moderate symptoms by interfering with the chemical processes in your brain that cause you to feel pain but they may also have many side-effects like dry mouth. sweating, weight gain, constipation, and dizziness. for some antidepressants like serotonin and norepinephrine reuptake inhibitors (SNRIs) like duloxetine can relieve pain with a few side effects like nausea, sleepiness, dizziness, reduced appetite, and constipation.

 Managing complications and restoring function

-- Digestive problems – This is due to gastroperesis – indigestion, belching, nausea vomiting. this is treated by eating smaller frequent meals, reducing fibre and fat in diet and eating soups and mashed foods. dietary changes and medication may help treating nausea, vomoting, diarrhoea and constipation.
+- Digestive problems – This is due to gastroparesis – indigestion, belching, nausea vomiting. this is treated by eating smaller frequent meals, reducing fibre and fat in the diet and eating soups and mashed foods. dietary changes and medication may help to treat nausea, vomiting, diarrhoea and constipation.

 - Low blood pressure on standing (orthostatic hypotension).
 This is helped by simple measures like avoiding alcohol, drinking a lot of water and sitting or standing slowly.
 Abdominal binder and compression stocking may help.
 Several medications may be used

-These measures help reduce risk of diabetic neuropathy:
+These measures help reduce the risk of diabetic neuropathy:

 - Keep your blood pressure under control – this increases the risk to your blood vessels and should be kept under check.

-- Make healthy food choices – eat fruits, vegetables and whole grain and limit portions to maintain healthy weight.
+- Make healthy food choices – eat fruits, vegetables, and whole grain and limit portions to maintain a healthy weight.